telefonicaid/perseo-fe/documentation/plain_rules.md

 Please, be carefull with using non-ascii characters in the EPL syntax.
 It will provoke an error.
 You can find information on how to scape characters at
 [Esper site](http://esper.espertech.com/release-6.1.0/esper-reference/html/event_representation.html#eventrep-properties-escaping)

+## No signal conditions

+The no signal condition is specified in the `nosignal` configuration element, which is an object with the following fields:

+-   checkInterval: _optional_ or _mandatory_ ???,time in minutes for checking the attribute
+-   attribute: _optional_ or _mandatory_ ???, attribute for watch
+-   reportInterval: _optional_ or _mandatory_ ???, time in seconds to see an entity as silent
+-   id: _optional_ or _mandatory_ ???, of the entity to watch
+-   idRegexp: _optional_ or _mandatory_ ???, regular expression to match entities by ID
+-   type: _optional_ or _mandatory_ ???,: type of entities to watch

 <a name="actions"></a>